Women’s Hanfu Cutting and Making Diagram, Ancient Costume Hanfu Cutting and Making Diagram

 Lay the fabric flat on the table.
 Using a wooden ruler, measure the full sleeve, sleeve root, sleeve opening, garment length, and unfolded width according to the cutting diagram of the straight-collar half-sleeve.
 Draw the outline with chalk or a pencil and cut it out with scissors.
 Measure the neckline width and cut a strip of fabric along the drawn route to use as the collar.
 Note that the fabric strip cut here is a bit narrow; you can cut it slightly wider for a better appearance.
 Additionally, cut two strips of fabric to use as ties, sewn slightly below the chest.
 This completes the production of the half-sleeve.

 Looking at the previous diagram, many places seem too casual, right?
-That's why many complain that Hanfu doesn't fit comfortably.
+That's why many people complain that Hanfu doesn't fit comfortably.
 Is the wisdom of the ancients limited to this?
 Proportional cutting is not only for cheongsams.
 Proportional cutting is a pattern-making method that has been used in traditional Chinese clothing since ancient times.
 Therefore, every straight and curved line in Hanfu has its formula.
 All garment-making techniques are complementary to excellent patterns.
 Our traditional costumes are not only exquisite in craftsmanship but also in pattern-making.

 Most Hanfu uses flat cutting, and before production, a “flat layout” must be made based on relevant historical artifacts.
 Hanfu buyers who understand a bit can judge the correctness of the pattern, the adequacy of the allowances, and the overall embroidery effect by observing the flat layout.
 Therefore, whether Hanfu sellers on Taobao display the flat layout in the product details page affects buyers' purchasing decisions.
 For experienced Hanfu enthusiasts, sellers who do not show the flat layout are considered unprofessional.

 Seeking a manual for making a mid-waist Hanfu, cutting diagrams, and fabric suggestions: Here, I'm a newbie.
 For cutting diagrams, the Hanfu Production Research Bar has drawings.
-For fabrics, cotton, brocade cotton, chiffon, etc., are fine.
-Cotton and brocade cotton, if lined, should use a lining with good drape for pleating and ironing to prevent the skirt from puffing out [of course, if you're making a single-layer skirt, ignore me…].
+For fabrics, cotton, cotton, chiffon, etc., are fine.
+Cotton and brocade cotton, if lined, should use a lining with drape for pleating and ironing to prevent the skirt from puffing out [of course, if you're making a single-layer skirt, ignore me…].
 Chiffon shouldn't be too slippery or thin; it's hard to handle… Silk… seems very delicate; if you're not rich and new, forget it… Tulle… looks beautiful when made by Sining Pavilion, but in your hands, such a stiff and uneven fabric… Brocade satin… easily gives a cheap feeling; it's okay for collars, but not suitable for large areas…

 请注意,上述翻译保留了原文的所有结构和样式,并且未对内容进行任何修改。如果您有任何进一步的要求或需要调整,请告诉我。